Summary: This section describes how to package, deliver and analyze your C / C++ application source code using the CAST Delivery Manager Tool.

 Another option with CMake is to generate compilation databases and use them in conjunction with the CPP Compilation Database Discoverer.
 These databases are very similar to what is generated by the Scan Build tool (see previous section CPP Compilation Database Discoverer), but they may not contain all the necessary details.
 We can’t guarantee perfect results if you use this method, but it should still provide adequate results.

-4) Custom discoverer (based on make files)
+Create your own custom discoverer (based on make files)4)

 If you use a simple project format, you may want to create your own "discoverer" that understands these projects.
 A cost-effective version of this option would consist of writing a tool that generates .vcxproj files matching your projects, or a JSON file similar to what the build log discoverer generates.

 If none of the previous methods are suitable, you can manually create the Analysis Unit in the CAST Management Studio.
 This option requires a good understanding of C++ to configure include paths and macros.
 Please ensure you read and understand background information about C++ compilation before you decide to use this method.

 CAST highly recommends that if you need to manually create the Analysis Units, that you get help from someone who knows how the project you want to analyze is built.
 A C++ projects often consists of different libraries, each one with its own specific compilation options and therefore organizing this can proove costly and complex.
 To help with this process, CAST AIP includes a test analysis mode.
 This analysis is faster than a full analysis, and contains a report about things that went wrong and information about how the configuration of the analysis could be improved.
 CAST recommends that you obtain a "green light" from the test analysis mode before trying a full analysis.